April 1, 1865 - During the U.S.

 1801 to 1809.
 He died on July 4, 1826, the same day as his old friend

-and political rival John Adams.
+and one-time political rival John Adams.

 April 14